 Once the patient is stabilized, an emergent obstetrics consultation is necessary for the likely need of dilation and curettage (D and C).
 In patients with advanced maternal age typically greater than 40 years old and those who have completed childbearing, hysterectomy is often performed instead of a D and C. Hysterectomy, however, does not reduce the risk of invasive disease.
 After the evacuation of the molar pregnancy, if the hCG levels remain elevated, there is evidence of persistent or invasive disease requiring malignancy workup and at times chemotherapy.
 A gynecology oncology consultation is usually necessary in these cases to guide therapy.

+A molar pregnancy is best managed with an interprofessional team that also includes the nurses.
 Once molar pregnancy is diagnosed, and an obstetric/gynecology consultation is obtained, patients are typically admitted to the hospital for surgery.
 Weekly serum hCG levels are obtained after surgery until an undetectable level of hCG is reached (usually done in an outpatient setting).
 Patients with previous molar pregnancy are advised to use reliable contraception to avoid a new pregnancy, as it could conflict with weekly serum hCG level testing and make it impossible to determine the occurrence of invasive molar disease.
 The risk of invasive disease in a complete molar pregnancy is around 15% to 20%, and in a partial molar pregnancy is 1% to 5%.

 |||Mittal S,Menon S, Interstitial pregnancy mimicking an invasive hydatidiform mole.
 American journal of obstetrics and gynecology.
 2019 May; [PubMed PMID: 31079718]|